Spontaneous Mutations from Terahertz Proton Tunneling: Results

 \section{Results}

 The chance of spontaneous mutation $P=(J/\Delta)^2/2=2.0\times10^{-10}$ emerges from the wild-type proton pair wavefunction $|W\rangle$ of nucleotide base pairs in DNA given in Eq.
 (1).
-The wavefunction has amplitude $J/\Delta$ to swap protons between the bases, where, $J=2t^2/U=h\times480~{\rm MHz}$ is the microwave energy scale that emerges from terahertz frequency $t=h\times1.7~{\rm THz}$ proton tunneling and the ultraviolet energy $U=4.9~{\rm eV}$ needed to accomodate the charge transfer.
-When bonds between bases break during replication and transcription, the femto-second time scale for bond-breaking is fast compared to the pico-seconds needed for protons to tunnel between bases.
-In the sudden approximation, the protons land in the rare tautomer with probability $(J/\Delta)^2\approx3\times10^{-10}$ given by the square of the probability amplitude for the proton swap within the wild-type proton pair wavefunction.
+The energy splitting $\Delta=k\times1200~{\rm K}$ \cite{delta} between the rare and tautomeric forms of the nucleotide bases protects the coherence within the wild-type wavefunction from thermal fluctuations created by the temperature $300~{\rm K}$ of the living cell.
+Meanwhile, the wavefunction has amplitude $J/\Delta$ to swap protons between the bases, where, $J=2t^2/U=h\times480~{\rm MHz}$ is the microwave energy scale that emerges from terahertz frequency $t=h\times1.7~{\rm THz}$ proton tunneling and the ultraviolet energy $U=4900~{\rm meV}$ needed to accomodate the charge transfer.

+When bonds between bases break during replication and transcription, the femto-second time scale for bond-breaking is fast compared to the pico-seconds needed for protons to tunnel between bases at the terahertz proton tunneling frequency $t=h\times1.7~{\rm THz}=h/(0.59~{\rm ps})$.
+Similarly, the nano-seconds required for correlated pair swaps at the emergent microwave energy scale $J=2t^2/U=h/(2.1~{\rm ns})$ are millions of times slower than the time-scale for bond-breaking.
+In the sudden approximation to the bond breaking process, the protons then land in the rare tautomer form with probability $\epsilon^2=(J/\Delta)^2=4\times10^{-10}$ given by the square of the probability amplitude $\epsilon$ for the correlated proton pair swap within the wild-type proton pair wavefunction at frequency $J/h=480~{\rm MHz}$ between the rare and dominant tautomers with energy splitting $\Delta=100~{\rm meV}$ \cite{delta}.

-The tautomeric shift induced by bond-breaking forces the new base pairs that form to have the mutant wavefunction $|M\rangle$ given in Eq.
+The tautomeric shift induced by bond-breaking forces the new base pairs that form during replication and transcription to have the mutant wavefunction $|M\rangle$ given in Eq.
 (2).
-It has equal amplitude for a given base to be found in either tautomeric form.
+The mutant wavefunction has equal amplitude for a given base to be found in either tautomeric form.
 This restores the chiral symmetry between the two strands of the double helix and destroys the genetic information that was stored within the old base pair.

 The physical picture for the proton swap proceeds in two coherent steps.
 First, the proton closer to the major groove, say, tunnels across the gap between bases.
 This costs charge transfer energy but is not forbidden by any symmetry principle.
 Next, the other proton, located closer to the minor groove, tunnels across the gap to gain back the charge transfer energy.
 At the end of the coherent second-order proccess, the protons have swapped.